-Usually quotes are given for a definitive, finished version of your text.
+Usually, quotes are given for a definitive, finished version of your text.
 If it’s a matter of minor changes that will need to be made, I can still provide an accurate quote.
 However, if a good number of changes would need to be made, then it’s better to finish those first and then provide me with the text for translation.
 One option is you could still submit the first part of a text to me, and then send the rest of the text once it’s ready.

-I need a translation from Italian into…
+I need a professional translation from Italian into…

 I believe that a professional translator should only translate into his or her native language(s).
 As I’m a native Italian speaker, I can provide you with high-quality translations into Italian.
-However, if you are searching for a translator into Chinese, Japanese, or Korean, I am happy to recommend you native Asian professionals.
+However, if you are searching for a translator into Chinese, Japanese, or Korean, I am happy to recommend you a native professional translation.
 I do, on occasion, allow for exceptions to my own ‘rule’: if your document is for strictly internal use or private negotiations, which require only clarity of contents but not necessarily the most natural, native-sounding phrasing, I can consider providing you with such translation.